Legal IT & Security

 Trigger: Unusual account activity indicates potential unauthorized access to client materials.

-First Response: Contain account access, validate impact scope, and notify firm response owners through the pre-defined escalation path.
+First response: Contain account access, validate impact scope, and notify firm response owners through the pre-defined escalation path.

 Stabilization: Complete remediation, verify affected controls, and update response documentation for future events.